 Corneal inflammation may also create dry eye symptoms when oil cannot spread across the surface.
 The poor quality of tears causes the aqueous moisture to evaporate.
 Medications such as cyclosporine (Restasis) or corticosteroids can suppress inflammation.

 Relief is Possible at the Dry Eye Institute of St. Louis

 The doctors at the Dry Eye Institute of St. Louis specialize in diagnosing and treating dry eye disease.
-We seek to discover the underlying cause of your symptoms using the latest specialized testing tools and equipment, then treat you accordingly.
-Our optometrists have early access to new medications and treatments, so you can rest assured that the care you receive is unique to your needs.
+At our dry eye treatment center, we seek to discover the underlying cause of your symptoms using the latest specialized testing tools and equipment, then treat you accordingly.
+Our dry eye specialists have early access to new medications and treatments, so you can rest assured that the care you receive is unique to your needs.